 Add a good slash of white wine to the skillet and deglaze, scraping up the sucs that will have formed with a wooden spoon or spatula.
 When the wine has reduced to a syrupy consistency, pour it over liver, sprinkle with some additional chopped parsley and serve immediately.

-Some recipes, by the way, call for liver than has been cut into small pieces rather than strips.
+Some recipes for Venetian Liver and Onions, by the way, call for liver than has been cut into small pieces rather than strips.
 But I find the strips give the dish a more delicate flavor—the liver melds more completely with the other ingredients—and makes the liver cook more quickly, which keeps it tender.
 Liver slices bought at the store often need to be well trimmed of any ‘skin’ left around the edges, If you leave the skin on, the liver will tend to curl up, although cutting it into strips will also help avoid this.
 You can also make lamb’s liver this way, and it will be very good.
 Beef liver, however, is a bit too strong for this treatment.

 The final deglazing of the skillet after having removed the liver and onions is actually my personal take on the dish.
 The original recipe calls for adding the liquid—be it vinegar, wine, lemon juice, plus, in some recipes, a bit of broth—to the skillet with the liver and onions and allowing the whole to simmer together for a few minutes.
 But I like my liver still pink inside, so I remove it as soon as it is cooked to my taste.